wlfnkls/fundamentum/README.md

 After cloning this repository, you have to install the dependencies via `npm install`.

 To start developing, just run `npm run start`.
 Your *.js-files and *.scss-files will be watched and _webpack_ builds bundled files for you. <br />
-When you open the **index.html**, which you can find in the **dist**-folder, you will see a read headline saying ''Welcome to Fundamentum!'.
+When you open the **index.html**, which you can find in the **dist**-folder, you will see a read headline saying ''Welcome to Fundamentum!', if everything went well so far.

 Running `npm run start` starts the following watch-tasks, which you can run separately, too (if you need it...).